Reimagining South Asian Art: The Kathmandu Triennale's Expanding Vision

 The use of these historic spaces creates a unique viewer experience, where art is encountered not in the white cube of contemporary galleries but within spaces that bear the physical traces of history.
 This approach has become a defining characteristic of the Triennale, distinguishing it from many other international art events and creating a distinctive sense of place and context.

-Experience the atmosphere and artistic richness of the Kathmandu Triennale through this video featuring highlights from a recent edition.
+Experience the atmosphere and artistic richness of the Kathmandu Triennale through this video featuring highlights from a recent edition, showcasing the unique blend of contemporary art and historical venues that defines this dynamic event.

-Explore critical perspectives and insights on the Kathmandu Triennale through these selected articles and features.
+Explore critical perspectives and insights on the Kathmandu Triennale through these selected articles and features from leading art publications.

 An analysis of how the Triennale is reshaping perceptions of contemporary South Asian art on the global stage.